nilsvu/black-holes-playground/README.md

 ## Installation

 1. [Download the Swift Playgrounds App](https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=908519492&mt=8&ls=1) on your iPad.
+2. [Add the _Play with Gravity_ feed to the Swift Playgrounds App](https://developer.apple.com/ul/sp0?url=https://nilsleiffischer.de/relativity-playgrounds-feed/feed.json) and load the _Black holes_ playground.

+**Alternatively**, this is the URL you can manually add to the Swift Playgrounds App to subscribe to the _Play with Gravity_ feed:

+- _Play with Gravity_ feed URL: https://nilsleiffischer.de/relativity-playgrounds-feed/feed.json

-2. [Download the Black holes playground](https://github.com/nilsleiffischer/black-holes-playground/raw/master/dist/Black%20holes.playgroundbook.zip) on your iPad or Mac:
+You can also manually  [download the _Black holes_ playground](https://github.com/nilsleiffischer/black-holes-playground/raw/master/dist/Black%20holes.playgroundbook.zip) on your iPad or Mac:

   - **On your iPad:** Select _Open with "Playgrounds"_.